mojodojodev/mojodojo.dev/blog/2023-07-17-rust-or-mojo-ai.md

 fn numpy_array_pointer(numpy_array: PythonObject) raises -> DTypePointer[DType.uint32]:
 ```

-`PythonObject` has the same representation in Mojo as it does in Python (see [Intro to Mojo: Basic Types](/guides/intro-to-mojo/basic-types.html) for more details). `raises` means that an error could occur which is always the case when interacting with Python.
+`PythonObject` has the same representation in Mojo as it does in Python, see [Intro to Mojo: Basic Types](/guides/intro-to-mojo/basic-types.html) for more details. `raises` means that an error could occur which is always the case when interacting with Python.
 Here I'm returning a Pointer to a DType of `uint32` so each element represents the RGBA of a single pixel.

 ```mojo
 __mlir_op.`pop.index_to_pointer`[
 ```

-This is the operation to convert from an index which is an integer of size that matches your architecture, e.g., 64bit on x86-64 machine, to an address that can be used as a pointer.
+This is the operation to convert from an index which is an integer of size that matches your architecture, for example 64bit on an x86-64 machine, to an address that can be used as a pointer.

 ```mojo
 _type:__mlir_type.`!pop.pointer<scalar<ui32>>>`